 Color: The prominent color for this room is yellow.
 For the other two main colors use green and brown (tobacco) or go with black/brown and white (eagle).

 Totem animal and plant life: The totem animal eagle and assigned plant life of tobacco provide interesting art objects and motif ideas.
-Select a painting or a unique eagle dancer doll.
+Select a painting or a unique eagle dancer sculpture.
 Use feather patterns in pillow fabric choices.
 A yellow floral arrangement, tobacco colored rug will brighten any room.
-Leather furniture in a rich tobacco color becomes the focal point to a living room design.
+Wooden furniture in a rich tobacco color becomes the focal point to a living room design.

 Element: The fire element (symbol of sun) can be introduced via a fireplace with a mantel to display some of these totem animal art objects.
 Use the fire symbol in various design choices, such as a sun keepsake box.
 A traditional pipe can be hung on a wall or placed on a stand for display.